Tisotumab vedotin

 Mechanism of action

-Tisotumab vedotin-tftv is a tissue factor (TF)-directed antibody drug conjugate (ADC).
-The antibody is a human IgG1 directed against cell surface TF.
-TF is the primary initiator of the extrinsic blood coagulation cascade.
+Tisotumab vedotin is an antibody-drug conjugate (ADC) directed to tissue factor (TF), a cell surface protein expressed at elevated levels on a variety of solid tumours relative to normal tissue.
 The small molecule, MMAE, is a microtubule-disrupting agent, attached to the antibody via a protease-cleavable linker.
-Nonclinical data suggests that the anticancer activity of tisotumab vedotin-tftv is due to the binding of the ADC to TF expressing cancer cells, followed by internalization of the ADC-TF complex, and release of MMAE via proteolytic cleavage.
+Tisotumab vedotin binds to TF-expressing tumour cells, the ADC-TF complex is internalised, and local release of MMAE occurs via proteolytic cleavage.
 MMAE disrupts the microtubule network of actively dividing cells, leading to cell cycle arrest and apoptotic cell death.
-In vitro, tisotumab vedotin-tftv also mediates antibody-dependent cellular phagocytosis and antibody-dependent cellular cytotoxicity.

 Pharmacodynamic properties